 Creating accessible text on images on a website page is not easy.
-First there are all the usual accessibility concerns when adding an image your site.
+First, there are all the usual accessibility concerns when adding an image on your site.
 For example, you need to make sure the image has an alt text which describes the image well for partially sighted visitors.
 But then you need to remember to leave the alt text empty if the image is included for decorative purposes only.
-OK not that difficult so far.
-Next as with any other text on your site, you need to make sure that the contrast level between the text colour and the background colour is high enough.
+OK, not that difficult so far.
+Next, as with any other text on your site, you need to make sure that the contrast level between the text colour and the background colour is high enough.

 The widely accepted standard is for a 4.5 contrast ratio between the text and the background .
 That’s simple enough for text on a plain background… modern browsers have tools built in to help here.
 But what do you do when your text is overlaid on an image which had a whole range of colours?
 The Rainbow tool can help here .
 Here is an example of what we are aiming for.
 Although the text is a similar hue to the background, by adding an overlay background for the text with the right opacity level we can be confident the contrast ratio is in line with the standard.

-In this post we take a look at how to add accessible text to an image and also how to ensure you follow the latest best practise to make sure the image is responsive.
+In this post, we have a look at how to add accessible text to an image and also how to ensure you follow the latest best practise to make sure the image is responsive.
 Although we use SvelteKit, you can easily adapt the code to work with React based frameworks or even plain HTML.
-If you’re keen to learn all about creating accessible text on images let’s warm up by first taking a look at the Rainbow tool.
-After that we will crack open Vim or VSCode.
+If you’re keen to learn all about creating accessible text on images, let’s warm up by first taking a look at the Rainbow tool.
+After that, we will crack open Vim or VSCode.

 The Rainbow Tool is nothing more than an accessibility aid for developers and UX designers.
-To use it you just open up the Rainbow Tool site at rainbow.rodneylab.com , add an image, customise the colours and text, hit the Get Alpha button and use the value returned in your site code.
+To use it you just open up the Rainbow Tool site at rainbow.rodneylab.com , add an image, customize the colours and text, hit the Get Alpha button and use the value returned in your site code.
 Don’t worry if you’re not sure how to add overlay text in SvelteKit.
 We will go over how to add text with overlay to a responsive image in a minute.
-First though let’s have a quick look under the hood.
+First, though, let’s have a quick look under the hood.

 - Open the Rainbow Accessibility tool and click Browse to add your photo.

 - Next, pick your text and overlay colours.
-A common choice it white text on a black background, though you can be as creative as you like.
+A common choice is white text on a black background, though you can be as creative as you like.
 If there is not enough contrast between your chosen text and overlay colours, the tool will let you know.
-You can also customise the text if you want to.
+You can also customize the text if you want to.

 47. Notice how we embed Next-Gen image formats , but include fallbacks for browsers which do not support them.
 We also make the image responsive by including different widths and specifying when each should be used.

-- using the Rainbow tool to get the opacity or alpha level,
+- using the Rainbow tool to get the opacity or alpha level; and

 - how to embed a responsive image using Next-Gen formats with a fallback.